pieter-van-prooijen/frontpage/README.md

 # Running

-Start the jetty server and solr reverse proxy using:
+In the _frontpage-client_ subproject, start the jetty server and solr reverse proxy using:
 ```
 $ lein servlet run
 ```
-This will open the webapp at http://localhost:3000 in a new browser window and makes the solr server available at http://localhost:3000/solr, allowing the javascript to query and post to solr directly.
+This will open the webapp at http://localhost:3000 in a new browser window and makes the solr server available at http://localhost:3000/solr, allowing the javascript to query and post to solr directly (obeying the same-origin restrictions present in XHR requests).

 Features available in the application:

 * Type a query in lucene syntax for a full-text search
 * Use the _q_ request parameter to specify a query via the url.
 * Narrow / broaden search results by the facets on the left side, these are toggles.
+* The date facets are hierarchical.
 * Select a document by clicking on its title, you can then edit the document in-place.
-* The statistics table in the top right lists the number of listed documents, this is reset after a reload.

 The app is styled using the [Zurb Foundation](foundation.zurb.com) CSS framework.

 # Development
 If you want a browser REPL, startup a nrepl (for instance in Emacs with "M-x cider-jack-in') and execute
 `(require 'init-repl)`.
-After that, open the  URL http://localhost:9000/index.hml in the browser.
-(The Cljs repl doesn't work with the http://localhost:3000 location because of the urls it generates)
+After that, reload the main page at http://localhost:3000/index.html and your can type expressions in the repl session which are evaluated by the brower.

 Use the `lein cljsbuild auto` command to automatically compile modified Clojurescript files.

 # Todo
+Sort the date related facet lists.

 Use solr cell to extract the html content from the body of a post (see https://cwiki.apache.org/confluence/display/solr/Uploading+Data+with+Solr+Cell+using+Apache+Tika).
 The import uses jsoup to extract the text, but this is not available when editing documents using Clojurescript.